bioglaze/aether3d/README.md

 ## Windows

   - Open the project in Engine\VisualStudio_* in VS2017 and build it.
-For MinGW you can use Engine/Makefile_OpenGL or Makefile_Vulkan.
+For MinGW you can use Engine/Makefile_Vulkan.
   - Build and run Samples\01_OpenWindow.
+On MinGW the command is `make vulkan`
   - Vulkan users: built-in shader sources are located in aether3d_build/Samples that comes with sample asset archive.
-If you modify them, you can build and deploy them by running compile_deploy_vulkan_shaders.cmd in Engine/assets.
+If you modify them, you can build and deploy them by running compile_deploy_vulkan_shaders.cmd in Engine/Assets.
-  - FBX converter tries to find FBX SDK 2018.1.1 in its default install location (English language localization)
+  - FBX converter tries to find FBX SDK 2019.0 in its default install location (English language localization)

 ### OpenVR
   - Copy OpenVR headers into Engine\ThirdParty\headers
-  - Open OpenGL renderer's Visual Studio solution and select target ***OpenVR Release***
+  - Open Vulkan renderer's Visual Studio solution and select target ***OpenVR Release***
-  - Build and run Samples/04_Misc3D target ***OpenVR Release*** in VS2017.
+  - Build and run Samples/04_Misc3D target ***Release Vulkan OpenVR*** in VS2017.

 ## macOS

-  - Open the project Engine/Aether3D_OSX or Engine/Aether3D_OSX_Metal in Xcode and build it or run the Makefile.
+  - Open the project Engine/Aether3D_OSX_Metal in Xcode and build it or run the Makefile.
-  - Open the project Samples/01_OpenWindow or Samples/MetalSampleOSX and run it or run the Makefile.
+  - Open the project Samples/MetalSampleOSX and run it or run the Makefile.
-  - FBX converter tries to find FBX SDK 2018.1.1 in its default install location.
+  - FBX converter tries to find FBX SDK 2019.0 in its default install location.

 ## Linux